-Bigger is resentful of the way white people treat blacks.
+Bigger is resentful of the way white people treat black people.
 Gus, on the other hand, just thinks that the world is how it is and there’s no use getting all upset about it.

-Bigger suggests that they "play white," a game where they imitate white folks.
+Bigger suggests that they "play white," a game where they imitate white people.

 Then Gus takes his turn, imitating J.P.
 Morgan (a rich banker).
 He pretends he wants Bigger to sell twenty thousand shares of U.S. Steel stock, to dump ‘em at any price, and to let him know that afternoon if the president phoned.

-When they finish the final one, Bigger starts cursing about how white folks don’t let black people do anything.
+When they finish the final one, Bigger starts cursing about how white people don’t let black people do anything.
 He’s known that for awhile but he hasn’t gotten used to it.
-They have things, black folks don’t.
+They have things, black people don’t.
 They live in separate neighborhoods.
 They do things black people can’t.
 It’s like prison, he concludes.

 Then Bigger admits, almost like he’s proud, that he thinks something awful is going to happen to him just because he’s black.